 Diseases such as cystic fibrosis, primary aldosteronism, or alcoholism

 Diseases such as systemic lupus erythematosus, sickle cell, or Addison disease

 The test requires a blood sample, which is drawn through a needle from a vein in your arm.

 Taking a blood sample with a needle carries risks that include bleeding, infection, bruising, or feeling dizzy.
 When the needle pricks your arm, you may feel a slight stinging sensation or pain.
 Afterward, the site may be slightly sore.

-Several drugs can affect your potassium level, including penicillin, glucose, diuretics, and nonsteroidal anti-inflammatory drugs.
+Several medicines can affect your potassium level.
+These include penicillin, glucose, diuretics such as furosemide or hydrochlorthiazide, and nonsteroidal anti-inflammatory medicines.
 Eating a lot of licorice can decrease potassium levels.

 You don't need to prepare for this test.
-Tell your doctor if you are taking any medication, including over-the-counter NSAIDs.
-In fact, be sure your doctor knows about all medicines, herbs, vitamins, and supplements you are taking.
+Tell your healthcare provider if you are taking any medicine, including over-the-counter NSAIDs.
+In fact, be sure your provider knows about all medicines, herbs, vitamins, and supplements you are taking.
 This includes medicines that don't need a prescription and any illicit drugs you may use.

 Bayhealth is Southern Delaware’s healthcare leader with hospitals in Dover and in Milford.
 Bayhealth provides a wide range of medical services, including cardiovascular, cancer, orthopaedics and rehabilitation, pediatrics, respiratory care, sleep care, surgical weight loss and women’s services.